yanyu6/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-*We plan to use the mean steps for that 5-mintue interval to fill in all of the missing values in the dataset.
+We plan to use the mean steps for that 5-mintue interval to fill in all of the missing values in the dataset.

-  +We first calculate the mean steps for the 5-mintue interval across all days.
+  We first calculate the mean steps for the 5-mintue interval across all days.

 ```r
 data4 <- aggregate(data$steps, by = list(data$interval), FUN = mean, na.rm = T)
 names(data4) <- c("interval", "mean")
 ```

-  +We check the first six rows again
+  We check the first six rows again

 ```r
 head(data4)